Pages

 Watering my gardens reminds me of the way I feel when I hang bed sheets on my clothesline.
 Some people may think of it as a chore.
 I think of it as a reason to slow down, enjoy my beautiful surroundings, feel blessed and be grateful.
 While moving in this rhymical type movement - my mind and body float into a deep, relaxing state of mind.

-And that is a very good thing for my soul and spirit.
+It is a very good thing for my soul, my spirit and my lovely plants.

 Come Along On Our Journey to Become as Self-Sufficient as Possible